How to Protect Your Mental Health when Employers Ghost during the Job Search

 Recruiters, ghosting isn’t just bad manners.
 It’s a business practice that reflects poorly on your company and creates unhealthy circumstances for those in the job search process.
 In fact, 49% of job seekers working in in-demand fields say they’ve turned down an offer because of a bad recruitment experience.

-Job hunting is stressful, and the current unstable labor market we’re in doesn’t offer much certainty.
-If your team is ready to hire, it means your company is prepared for the investment of time and effort that makes up the recruitment process.
+The current unstable labor market it doesn’t offer any certainty.
+If your team is ready to hire, it means your company needs to be prepared for the investment of time and effort that makes up the recruitment process.
 And doing it, right.

-Here are some small steps that can transform the candidate experience:
+Here are some small steps that can change the candidate experience:

-Add a personalized note in a rejection email (it makes a huge difference!): offering some context or positive feedback can put the candidate at ease and give them something great to work on for their next interview.
+When possible, add a personalized note in a rejection email (it makes a difference): Offering some context can give more relief than you realize, and in some cases, give a candidate something constructive to work on for their next interview.

-Setting and committing to clear timelines can clear up confusion: when you let candidates know of next steps or application status, you set a standard for your organization while putting the potential hire at ease.
+Set and commit to clear timelines to stave off any confusion: When you let candidates know of next steps or application status, you set a standard for your organization while putting the potential candidate at ease.
 If you’re behind on that follow-up email, let them know.
-It takes two seconds and can put someone at ease.
+It takes less than a minute and can create a lasting helpful impact.

-Normalize feedback as development, not risk: Hiring managers should reach out to legal to understand parameters for what they can disclose in a follow-up email.
-Clarity in communication across the board will put people more at ease.
+Normalize feedback as development, not as risk: Hiring managers should reach out to the Legal department in their own organization to understand parameters for what they can and cannot disclose in a follow-up email.
+Clarity in communication across the board is a critical part of the process for everyone involved.

 Preventing the Negative Impact on Mental Health when Ghosting Happens During the Job Hunt